DAMA/LIBRA and dark matter: decisive tension or contrived cancellation: Detailed particle astrophysics test

 where $F_{\mu\nu}$ is the electromagnetic field strength tensor and $e$ is the electromagnetic charge.
 These operators give rise to long-range interactions, i.e.\ steeply-falling recoil spectra.

 At dimension six, we consider the operators

 The first two operators give rise to spin-independent interactions, while the last two give rise to spin-dependent interactions.
-Moreover, $\Q{1,q}{6}$ and $\Q{4,q}{6}$ are independent of the momentum transfer and the DM velocity, while $\Q{2,q}{6}$ and $\Q{3,q}{6}$ vanish in the non-relativistic limit.
-Together these operators therefore capure a wide range of different possibilities for elastic scattering.
+Moreover, $\Q{1,q}{6}$ and $\Q{4,q}{6}$ are independent of the momentum transfer and the DM velocity, while $\Q{2,q}{6}$ and $\Q{3,q}{6}$ are suppressed in the low-velocity limit.
+Together these operators therefore capture a wide range of different possibilities for elastic scattering.

 The effective operators are defined at the scale $\La=2$~GeV, where the Higgs, $W$ and $Z$ bosons as well as the top, bottom and charm quarks have been integrated out.
 We do not consider interactions with leptons, which do not give rise to nuclear scattering at tree-level.
 Following the assumption of Minimal Flavour Violation, we take the Wilson coefficients for operators involving the down and strange quarks to be equal, but we allow the Wilson coefficients for operators involving up quarks to differ.
 We parameterize the relative couplings between the $u$ and $d$-type quarks by angles $\theta^{(6)}_a$, in the following form: